Acepmon/ace/README.md

 Run `npm run electron-build-platform` to build desktop app after changing PACKAGE from `.env` file to `true`.

+## Manually switching environment

+Run `npm run switch-platform` to manually switch which platform to test your app on.

+By default, it is on `switch-web`.
+You can use `switch-desktop` and `switch-mobile`, too.

+It is recommended to run `npm run switch-web` before git pushing to your repo.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.